ropensci/refsplitr/README.md

 refsplitr: an R package for processing Web of Science Records and mapping georeferenced coauthorship networks

-refsplitr (v1.0) is an R package to read, organize, geocode, analyze, and visualize Clarivate Web of Knowledge/Web of Science, format reference data files for scientometric, social network, and Science of Science analyses.
+`refsplitr` (v1.0) is an R package to organize, geocode, analyze, and visualize reference data downloaded from the Clarivate Web of Science (WOS).
+The WOS is a toll-access literature and citation database that indexes articles from ~12,000 academic journals.
+WOS records include a broad diversity of data about articles (e.g., title, journal name, author names, author addresses, number of times the article has been cited, funding sources), making them very useful for studying patterns of scientific productivity, coauthorship, research impact, and other Science of Science topics.
+Because processed bulk WOS records or API access to the WOS are very expensive, many researchers manually download batches of WOS records.
+While this eliminates the need to purchase records, it does require a cumbersome process of extracting, merging, and correcting records prior to conducting any analyses. `refsplitr` will rapidly merge and process reference data files downloaded from WOS, and then process and organize them for use in scientometric, social network, and Science of Science analyses.

 Support for the development of refsplitr was provided by grants from the [University of Florida Center for Latin American Studies](http://www.latam.ufl.edu/) and the [University of Florida Informatics Institute](https://informatics.institute.ufl.edu/).